MuhammadAbdelmoneim/PathFinder/README.md

 # PathFinder
-## go to the subdirectory under PathFinder dir
+## go to the subdirectory under parent dir